jchin14/Speedtest-Benchmarker/README.md

  Install the offical Ookla Speedtest CLI client.
 (On Windows, easiest way is to download the CLI client .exe from https://www.speedtest.net/apps/cli and pasting into C:\Windows\System32\speedtest.exe)

- Download the latest release from https://github.com/jchin14/Speedtest-Benchmarker/releases
+ Download the latest release from https://github.com/jchin14/Speedtest-Benchmarker/releases and unzip

  Run speedtest-benchmarker.exe